Friday, June 5, 2020

 Red and orange half round bangle bracelet with a smooth, shiny finish

 You can take it up an extra notch to an ultra-high gloss finish by buffing the resin with Flitz liquid abrasive and a soft flannelette or microfibre cloth.
-It's non-abrasive and non-toxic, and it does a remarkable job of adding that high-gloss look.

 This last step gives the resin a glass-like finish that you can see reflections in.